Illumina/akt/README.md

 cd akt/
 make
 ```
-If you get a warning about '<omp.h> not found' (especially on Macs)
+If you get a warning about 'omp.h not found' (especially on Macs)
 you can try
 ```
 make no_omp